Avoid Christmas burnout with these practical tips this season!

 You all know I am all about heaping on the grace.
 We all need grace, whether it is Christmas or not.
 It is easy to build up Christmas into this picture of anticipated perfection.
 Truth is that it will not be perfect.
 There will be crying children, awkward family moments, and burned cookies.
 Choose grace in these moments, because these are moments where we can teach so much to our children.

 How about you?
-Do you have tips to avoid burnout during Christmas or any season?
+Do you have tips to avoid Christmas burnout?